indraasura/The-PM-Book/README.md

 * Users not only set up their account, but also learn to use the app

 ### Onboarding customers for success
 1. Understand the different jobs your product is hired for
 2. Understand what success looks like for each job
 3. Design paths that guides users through the features that help them achieve success
 4. Communicate with users to help them get there
 5. Have an early warning system for new users

-### CARE - Customer Onboarding Framework

-#### 3 components of successful onboarding

-##### UI design patterns
-*Goal:* guide users through a series of meaningful steps(in whatever suits them the best - gamification, progressive disclosure, product tours, audio guidance, one-time tutorials, etc) that helps them achieve their goal
-##### Contextual content
-*Goal:* The quality of WHERE and HOW a customer encounters content is as important as the content itself.
-##### Contextual communication
-*Goal:* Contextual in-app messages are a powerful driving force for onboaring progress but should only be used as a supporting function and should not be over-relied on

-#### CARE model of onboarding

-##### C - Convert trialists to paying customers
-##### A - Activate newly paying customers by guiding them through features that will show them product value
-##### R - Retain paying customers - don't wait until someone has stopped using the product to introduce changes
-##### E - Expand their usage - Upsell, or cross-sell (Upsell - upgrade plan, cross-sell - sell complimentary products)

-### Importance of stories in onboarding process
-Stories not only help to identify what "success" means to users, but also help to understand the reasons behind users' push and pull forces

-#### Create narrative for user's journey

-##### Bad narratives focus on the product, Great narratives focus on the users' needs
-To build a compelling narrative, it is important to learn about customers' journey and jobs-to-be-done

 ### 6 elements of an effective onboarding flow